-With a durable power of attorney, you can select a friend or relative to manage your financial affairs should you become incapacitated.
-Proper estate planning documents and updated beneficiary information can also help ensure your wishes are met upon passing.
+With a durable power of attorney, you can pick a friend/relative to manage your financial affairs if you become incapacitated.
+Proper estate planning documents and current beneficiary information can also help ensure your wishes are met upon passing.
 Whether you’d like to leave an inheritance to a relative, friend, charity, or even a pet, without the proper documents a court may have the final say on your legacy.

 Social Security benefits for unmarried retirees

 Although recent legislation has significantly limited some of the Social Security filing methods to maximize benefits, the system still clearly favors the married couple.
 As a single person, you will need to take even more care to ensure your financial house is in order as your benefit will be based only on your earnings; a spousal or survivor’s benefit won’t be available if you’ve never married.
 Depending on your financial situation, this may not have much of an impact on your plan.
 If you’ve had a successful career, the Social Security benefit based on your own earnings history may already be maximized.